Mark Hobson (spree killer): Later life

 In 1991, Hobson moved in with his childhood sweetheart and her two children from another relationship.
 They married in 1993, after the birth of their daughter.
-Hobson worked at Drax power station and was also a landscape gardener.
-His wife described him as the "perfect husband."
+Hobson worked at Rigid Paper in Selby and Drax power station and was also a landscape gardener.
+His wife described him as the "perfect husband".
 In 1998, Hobson registered as a nightclub doorman and began working at "Kans" nightclub in Market Place, Selby.
 On New Year's Day 1999, he walked out on his family without giving a reason and began using cannabis.
 His wife said: "There was no one else involved, he just didn't want married life any more.
 It was bizarre.
 I couldn't believe it.
 He turned to pot and drinking heavily.
 He never drank when we were married but now he got out of his face.
 He became like a zombie...
 His life just went completely off the rails."

 Murders

 Claire Sanderson

-During the evening of 10 July 2004, he killed his girlfriend Claire Sanderson, 27, in the flat they shared on Millfield Drive, Camblesforth.
+During the evening of 11 July 2004, he killed his girlfriend Claire Sanderson, 27, in the flat they shared on Millfield Drive, Camblesforth.
 She was struck on the head seventeen times with a hammer and strangled, after which Hobson wrapped her body in binbags.
 A plastic bag had also been placed over her head.
 Subsequent forensic analysis determined that an area of the flat had been cleaned with bleach but Claire had been first attacked in the living room and then taken into the bathroom.
 There was no evidence of recent sexual activity.